Rodrigo Ely: Alavés

 On 30 January 2017, Ely joined La Liga club Deportivo Alavés on loan for the remainder of the season.
 He made his debut for the club on 11 March, replacing Ibai Gómez in a 2–1 away win against Málaga CF.

 On 17 April 2017, Ely scored his first goal in the main category, netting his team's second in a 2–1 home win against Villarreal CF. On 21 July, he signed a permanent four-year deal with the Basque side.

 Nottingham Forest

 On 2 September 2021, Ely signed a one-year deal with EFL Championship side Nottingham Forest as a free transfer.
 On 31 January 2022, it was announced that Forest and Ely had mutually agreed to terminate his contract at the club, without him having made an appearance.

 Almería

 On 7 March 2022, free agent Ely signed a three-month contract with UD Almería back in Spain, with an option for a further two years.

 Grêmio

 On 1 August 2023, Ely agreed to a two-and-a-half-year contract with his first club Grêmio, pending on medical examinations.
+On 30 January 2026, he terminated his link with the club.

+Almería return

+On 2 February 2026, Ely returned to Almería on a six-month contract.